JianLoong/jianloong.github.io/content/posts/process_of_exam_paper_assessment.md

 Also, because of how the marking it done, a student with near pass marks often times will not experience a grade change because of how everything is structured as finding even 1 mark out of sympathy and not using the marking rubric would mean **All answers to that question would need to be remarked** to ensure fairness for all students.
 So, it is a very rare occurrence it would happen.

 Conclusion is, exam marking is treated very seriously and with utmost respect.
 However, it would finally depend if the teaching team follows the laid out procedures set in place.

+And also in case you were also asking **Does the good looking person always perform better?**, the answer is strictly no, because if proper procedures were followed, the examination marking process is very fair and consistent.